Ana Mae Díaz: First Lady of Panama

 The pair married on June 11, 1990, within 9 months of having first met, in a wedding attended by the ambassadors of various nations.
 Endara was reportedly so happy in the marriage that he would even be described as allegedly leaving cabinet meetings for a "quick cuddle".

-Unsympathetic press coverage; and later life

 Due in part to the couple's difference in ages and weights—Endara was in his mid-fifties, already a grandfather, and — despite his hunger strike — known for his weight; Ana Mae Díaz was 23—the marriage received widespread coverage and mockery in the Panamanian press, including a new nickname for Endara, El Gordo Feliz ("Happy Fatty").

+In 1991, Diaz slapped a journalist for asking about her criticisms of El Salvadoran president Alfredo Christiani and Panamanian justice minister Arias Calderón.
+A year later, she won $125,000 in the national lottery and indicated that she intended to keep the money rather than donating it; the incident was cited as an example of the Endara's administration's lack of concern for the poor.
+In 1994, she was accused of reselling food that had been donated by Italy on the streets of Panama City, one of a number of financial scandals to strike the administration.

+Later life

 Endara ran for president again in 2004 and in 2009, placing second and a distant third, respectively.
 On September 28, 2009, he died at age 73 at his home in Panama City, of a heart attack.